monmonsky/nuxt-portofolio/content/about.md

 ## About me

-I'm Monsky, I'm a developer and a Udemy Instructor.
-I'm 36, living in southern Poland with my wife and 2  golden retrievers.
-I'm vegan and pro-animal 🥑.
+I'm Monsky, I'm a developer.
+I'm 27, living in east Java.

-## What I teach on Udemy
+## What I learn on Udemy

-I teach mostly web development and I have courses on:
+I learn mostly web development and I have courses on:

 - Laravel (PHP framework)
 - Laravel & Vue & Inertia (PHP framework/JavaScript frontend framework)